Sanctions on China’s top cotton supplier weave a tangled web for fashion brands

 The sanctions have brought the issue to a head for the fashion industry at a difficult time.
 A number of retailers have filed for Chapter 11 bankruptcy amid the coronavirus pandemic, including J.Crew, J.C.
 Penney, Brooks Brothers and Ann Taylor’s parent company, Ascena Retail Group.

 The Treasury sanctions prohibit U.S. companies from buying from or selling to XPCC or subsidiaries where it has a majority stake.
-The sanctions won’t prohibit the use of suppliers that source cotton from XPCC, but Washington is warning U.S. companies of business in Xinjiang more broadly: The State Department issued a supply chain advisory last month that said factories in Xinjiang may have elevated risk of forced labor.
+The sanctions won’t prohibit the use of suppliers that source cotton from XPCC, but Washington is warning U.S. companies of business in Xinjiang more broadly: The State Department issued a supply chain advisory last month that said factories in Xinjiang may have an elevated risk of forced labor.
 It is illegal to import products made with forced labor into the United States.

 Problem of 'unprecedented' scale

-Over the past three years, a heavy-handed Chinese anti-extremism campaign has swept an estimated 1 million Uighurs and other Muslim minorities into what the government calls “reeducation centers.”
+Over the past three years, a heavy-handed Chinese anti-extremism campaign has swept an estimated 1 million Uighurs and other Muslim minorities into what the government calls “re-education centers.”
 Satellite images show these high-security compounds are similar in layout to prisons, and former detainees have alleged they were subject to torture.

 Many detainees were placed at textile factory jobs in Xinjiang upon their release, according to official reports.
 Local officials say it is voluntary work for rehabilitated criminals, although some workers have alleged they were threatened with detention if they refused.